Antoine Depage

 Dr. Antoine Depage (Watermael-Boitsfort, 28 November 1862 – The Hague, 10 June 1925), was the Belgian royal surgeon, the founder and president of the Belgian Red Cross, and one of the founders of Scouting in Belgium.

 Depage married Marie Picard in 1893 and they had three children.
-Marie Depage died on 7 May 1915 in the sinking of RMS Lusitania when it was torpedoed by a German submarine.
+Marie Depage died on 7 May 1915 in the sinking of RMS Lusitania when it was torpedoed by German submarine SM U-20, killing nearly 1,200 passengers and crew.

 Medicine

 Depage studied medicine at the Universite Libre de Bruxelles (ULB), and graduated magna cum laude in 1887.
 He became one of the founders and the first secretary of the International Surgical Society (1902–1912).
 In 1903 he founded a surgical institute, the Berkendael Institute, and Edith Cavell became its head nurse.

 During World War I Depage established the military hospital l'Océan at De Panne.
 He became the first head of the surgical department of the Brugmann hospital (1923).
 Antoine Depage was a freemason and a member of the Grand Orient of Belgium.